A WARM WELCOME

 1910

-The Picture Room
+The Picture Room opened

 In the Edwardian era from 1901 to 1910, a photographic dark room was created within the hotel.
 A trained technician employed by the hotel helped guests develop and print their photographs.
 Great Southern was the first hotel in Ireland to provide such a service.
-This space is now The Picture Room which houses the hotel’s archive of photography.
+This space is now the Picture Room which houses the hotel’s archive of photography.

 1912